MROSAZ/sadiid-offline-pos/DOCUMENTATION.md

 - **Improved**: Paginated data synchronization
 - **Enhanced**: Offline-first capabilities with complete data sync
 - **Optimized**: Formatting utilities (removed duplicates)

 ---

+## 🔧 Key Features (Updated)

+### Offline-First Architecture
+- All data operations work offline with automatic sync when online
+- OpenAPI-driven, type-safe API calls
+- Intelligent pagination that fetches ALL data pages automatically
+- Local IndexedDB storage for products, customers, and sales
+- Complete data synchronization (not partial)

+### Edit Sale Functionality
+- **Proper Update Operations**: Editing a sale now correctly updates the existing sale via PUT API call instead of creating a new sale
+- **Operation Type Distinction**: The sync queue distinguishes between "create" and "update" operations
+- **Offline Edit Support**: Sale edits work offline and sync to the server when connectivity is restored
+- **Sync Queue Integration**: Edit operations are properly queued and processed with the correct API endpoint

+---